 The Governance Committee, as designated by the Board, may fix the terms of any stock options (including the vesting date, exercise price and expiry date) at the time such stock options are granted, subject to the terms of the Stock Option Plan.
 Stock options may not be exercised prior to their vesting date or following their expiry date.
 Subject to certain exceptions relating to blackout periods of the Company (as defined in the Company's charters and policies governing trading in the Company's securities), no stock option shall be exercisable after 10 years from the date on which it is granted (subject to customary blackout extensions).
-The exercise price of a stock option shall be determined at the time the stock option is granted, provided that such exercise price shall be no less than the closing price of the Common Shares on the TSX on the last trading day on which Common Shares traded prior to the date of grant.
+The exercise price of a stock option shall be determined at the time the stock option is granted, provided that such exercise price shall be no less than the closing price of the Common Shares on the TSX or NYSE, as applicable depending on the date of grant and participant's residency, on the last trading day on which Common Shares traded prior to the date of grant.

 A participant may exercise a vested stock option by delivering, along with the notice of exercise, the aggregate exercise price for the Common Shares to be acquired.
 Such Common Shares will be issued by the Company from treasury.
-Alternatively, a participant may elect to surrender her or his stock option in consideration for a payment equal to the difference between: (i) the number of Common Shares subject to the stock option multiplied by the closing price of the Common Shares on the TSX on the last trading day on which Common Shares traded prior to the date of exercise, and (ii) the aggregate exercise price for such option (such difference being the "Option Value"), and such payment shall be in the form of (a) Common Shares, the number of which shall be calculated by dividing the Option Value by the closing price of the Common Shares on the TSX on the last trading day on which Common Shares traded prior to the surrender date or (b) subject to the approval of the Company, cash (the "Cash-Out Right").
-The Stock Option Plan was amended by the Board in 2015 to provide for the ability of optionholders to select the Cash-Out Right, subject to the approval of the Company.
-The TSX accepted the Company's notice of the amendment and, as the amendment fell under the general amendment provisions of the Stock Option Plan, no Shareholder approval was sought for the amendment.
+Alternatively, a participant may elect to surrender their stock option in consideration for a payment equal to the difference between: (i) the number of Common Shares subject to the stock option multiplied by the closing price of the Common Shares on the TSX or NYSE, as applicable, on the last trading day on which Common Shares traded prior to the date of exercise, and (ii) the aggregate exercise price for such option (such difference being the "Option Value"), and such payment shall be in the form of (a) Common Shares, the number of which shall be calculated by dividing the Option Value by the closing price of the Common Shares on the TSX, or NYSE, as applicable, on the last trading day on which Common Shares traded prior to the surrender date or (b) subject to the approval of the Company, cash (the "Cash-Out Right").